-By some standards, Bobbi Brown has climbed the ladder all wrong—skipping rungs, jumping on and off, and getting to the top way too soon.
-She hires people on the spot, going with her gut, and makes snap business decisions while padding down the hallway in her tennis shoes.
-She befriends members of her staff, often arrives at work with her wet hair pulled back in a ponytail and once wore jeans to the White House.
-(They were a dark wash and she paired them with a Chanel jacket, so all was well.)
+By some standards, Bobbi Brown has climbed the ladder all wrong—skipping rungs, jumping on and off and getting to the top way too soon.
+She has hired people on the spot, going with her gut, and made snap business decisions while padding down the hallway in her tennis shoes.
+She has befriended members of her staff, arrived at work with her wet hair pulled back in a ponytail and worn jeans to the White House.
+(They were paired with a Chanel jacket, so all was well.)

-Clearly, this Chief Creative Officer and founder—who started out as a freelance makeup artist and parlayed her talent, vision and drive into an international beauty line now owned by Estée Lauder—isn’t a woman who gets bogged down with rules or other people’s expectations.
-After all, she launched her business empire on one lipstick, “Brown."
+Clearly, this former chief creative officer and founder of Bobbi Brown Cosmetics—who started out as a freelance makeup artist and parlayed her talent, vision and drive into an international beauty line now owned by Estée Lauder—isn’t a woman who gets bogged down with rules or other people’s expectations.
+After all, she launched her business empire on one lipstick, “Brown” lip color.
 Yes, brown.

-The in-office manicurist, by the way, is an example of Brown’s business philosophy, which has always centered on respecting women, lifting them up, helping them enhance their own unique beauty—and on doing things her way, from the heart, relying on common sense and intuition.
-The big picture for Brown is about giving women confidence and tools to believe in themselves and their dreams, and that’s evident in the causes she supports, books she’s written, even advice she gives in appearances as guest beauty editor on NBC’s Today Show.
+The in-office manicurist, by the way, is an example of Brown’s business philosophy, which has always centered on respecting women, lifting them up, helping them enhance their own unique beauty—and on doing things her way, relying on common sense and intuition.
+The big picture for Brown is about giving women the tools to boost their confidence, and that’s evident in the causes she supports, books she’s written and advice she has given in appearances on NBC’s TODAY.

 When it comes to relying on her intuition, Brown, quite frankly, is not one to dawdle with decision-making, which means she doesn’t do a lot of second-guessing herself.
-“I don’t have a lot of time, so I need to make things happen quickly and creatively.”
+“I don’t have a lot of time, so I need to make things happen quickly and creatively,” she says.

 Brown gives this example about intuition: “When my very first nanny came to the door, she didn’t speak any English and had very little experience,” she remembers.
 “It was crazy, really, but it felt right and I hired her.
 It turned out she was with us for a very long time.”